weiping-bj/Data-Transfer-Cost-on-AWS/Networking/Connection/Connection-EN.md

 Total: 0.885 + 1 + 0.423 = 2.308 $

 >If TGW is enabled, the hourly cost of TGW should be counted.
-The diagram adds a set of VPCs to the DX Gateway via TGW to the IAD for the purpose of illustrating SiteLink's support for Transit VIF and Private VIF, and is not intended to be used as a reference for actual network design.
+The figure adds a set of VPCs to the DX Gateway via TGW to the IAD for the purpose of illustrating SiteLink's support for Transit VIF and Private VIF, and is not intended to be used as a reference for actual network design.

 [Back to Top](#summary)